UT-RAM/viki/docs/modtutorial.rst

 As you can see that is quite a lot of text.
 The framework does not crash, and other modules are still available, but you can imagine that this is undesireable.

-Now open your gedit with module.xml again, and we will create something more useful.
+Now open your gedit with viki.xml again, and we will create something more useful.

 Add this to your module file and save: